AsynchronousAI/cobalt/vscodehighlighter/README.md

-# lxx Syntax Highlighter
+# cobalt Syntax Highlighter

-Official lxx Syntax Highlighter for VSCode.
+Official cobalt Syntax Highlighter for VSCode.
 This is based on Lua Plus.